 You can also ask your doctor about other resources that may be available to you, such as free wig fittings and head scarves.

-It’s hard to know what to expect after chemotherapy hair loss.
+It’s hard to know what to expect after losing your hair following chemotherapy treatments.
 Many factors will affect how long it takes for your hair to return to its normal texture and color, including your:

 - health history